openfisca/openfisca-doc/source/key-concepts/input_data.md

 ### Test cases

 A test case describes persons and other entities with their input variables or attributes.
+It's the usual solution to define a small number of situations.

 You may add information at the *individual* level or at the *group entity* level.

 ###### Application: how to initialize a scenario